jjcpt77/competitive_lol_matches_analysis/README.md

 ## Cleaning and Exploratory Data Analysis

 The original dataset was filtered to include only rows where the `position` column is labeled as `team`.
-This step ensures that only the team-level statistics are retained and individual player daya is excluded.
+This step ensures that only the team-level statistics are retained and individual player data is excluded.
 A subset of relevant columns were selected for analysis, including `gameid`, `league`, `gamelength`, `result`, `firstdragon`, and `firsthearld`.
 Noting that NaN values in `firstdragon` and `firstheard` columns should not be filled with 0 or False, since the missing values do not imply that the objective was not taken, these two columns were converted to boolean values based on the condition that the values are not NaN.
-The `result` column was transforms to represent wins as "Victory" and losses as "Defeat for better interpretability.
+The `result` column was transformed to represent wins as "Victory" and losses as "Defeat" for better interpretability.
 **The first 5 rows of the DataFrame are shown below:**

 | gameid                | league   |   gamelength | result   |   firstdragon |   firstherald |